 Millersville University understands the amount of strength and courage that is required to come forward and disclose sexual misconduct.
 Be it harassment, assault, sexual exploitation, stalking or dating violence, Millersville University takes your right to privacy seriously.
 Because the safety of our students, faculty and staff is of our utmost concern, we are not always able to grant complete confidentiality in a sexual-misconduct case; however, we will, to the extent possible, do our best to protect your privacy while meeting the University's legal obligations.
-For those members of the campus community who wish to report a criminal incident, be they the victim, witness or a third party, including campus security authorities, reports can be made through the University Police website.
+For those members of the campus community who wish to report a criminal incident, be they the victim, witness or a third party, including campus security authorities, the university encourages accurate and prompt reporting, reports can be made through the University Police website.